MystenLabs/seal/Design.md

 The framework is fully generic.
 Developers can define custom authorization logic within `seal_approve*` functions and choose which key servers to use based on their application's needs.
 For example, they may use a fixed set of trusted key servers or allow users to select their preferred servers.

 Package upgrades preserve the same identity subdomain.
-However, only the latest version of the package is used for access control.
-Specifically, only the `seal_approve*` functions from the most recent version are evaluated.
+To support secure package upgrades, follow the best practice for [Versioned shared objects](https://docs.sui.io/concepts/sui-move-concepts/packages/upgrade#versioned-shared-objects), i.e., version your shared objects, or, create a global shared object for your package (see [move/patterns](./move/patterns) for examples).
 Note that if a package is upgradeable, its access control policy can be changed at any time by the package owner.
 These changes are transparent and publicly visible onchain.

 ### Decentralization and trust model